Shape9190/Deploying-a-Scalable-ML-Pipeline-with-FastAPI/model_card_template.md

 For additional information see the Model Card paper: https://arxiv.org/pdf/1810.03993.pdf

 ## Model Details
-Laura Kruize modified model.
+A modified model.
 A machine learning model of Census Data.
 Using scikit-learn hyperpameters, trained with scikit-learn, and RandomForestClassifier model type.

 ## Intended Use
 Model should be used to predict if an individuall's annual income is more or less than $50,000.